getify/You-Dont-Know-JS/scope & closures/ch4.md

 Unfortunately, both guesses are incorrect. `undefined` is the output.

 **So, what's going on here?** It would appear we have a chicken-and-the-egg question.
-Which comes first, the declaration, or the assignment?
+Which comes first, the declaration ("egg"), or the assignment ("chicken")?

 ## The Compiler Strikes Again